-- There are four study intersections that operate at unacceptable levels of service during at least one study scenario; three of these intersections operate at unacceptable conditions as a result of the development. - Potential improvements for each of these three intersections was analyzed and it was determined that mitigations should only be implemented for the intersection of Eckington Place and Harry Thomas Way.
-The PUD's impacts at the other two intersections are minor.
+- There are four study intersections that operate at unacceptable levels of service during at least one study scenario; three of these intersections operate at unacceptable conditions as a result of the development. - Potential improvements for each of these three intersections was analyzed and it was determined that mitigations should only be implemented for the

-- The most straightforward solution to mitigating delays at the intersection of Eckington Place and Harry Thomas Way is to convert the intersection to an all-way stop controlled intersection.
+- intersection of Eckington Place and Harry Thomas Way.
+The PUD's impacts at the other two intersections are minor. - The most straightforward solution to mitigating delays at the intersection of Eckington Place and Harry Thomas Way is to convert the intersection to an all-way stop controlled intersection.
+Based on vehicular and pedestrian volumes at this intersection, an all-way stop is warranted.
 This mitigation would also have the benefit of improving pedestrian crossings at this location.
 This report recommends that this mitigation be explored with DDOT, and coordinated with the recommendations from the Livability project.
-If an allway stop is agreed to as a mitigation for this PUD, this report recommends the Applicant pay for the necessary signing and marking improvements to implement the mitigation. - Overall, this report concludes that the project will not have a detrimental impact to the surrounding transportation network, assuming mitigations are implemented.
+If an all-way stop is agreed to as a mitigation for this PUD, this report recommends the Applicant pay for the necessary signing and marking improvements to implement the mitigation. - Overall, this report concludes that the project will not have a detrimental impact to the surrounding transportation network, assuming mitigations are implemented.